mousemke/flounder/README.md

 0.4.7
 -----

-+ fixed a minor issue on the demo page
++ fixed a minor issue on the demo
++ // default is now only applied after rebuild if there is nothing with the value left in the dropdown // pending #39

 0.4.5